top of page

 Photo credit: Amelia Altavena

-My dad guided me to my first camera, a 35 mm Pentax viewfinder I bought in Hong Kong.
+My dad, an enthusiastic shutterbug, guided me to my first camera, a 35 mm Pentax viewfinder I bought in Hong Kong.
 In my mid-twenties I immersed myself in Ansel Adams’s books on exposure, development, and printing, shot a lot of black-and-whites, and spent hours in the darkroom.
-When our kids got older I joined the Newton Camera Club and learned how to create 35mm slide images.
-In the last few years I’ve been studying nature and conservation photography and trying to understand how successful photographs work.
+When our kids got older I joined the Newton Camera Club and learned about composing 35mm slide images.
+In the last few years I’ve been studying nature and conservation photography, taking workshops, and analyzing paintings to understand how pictures work.
+My most important discovery is the immense value of time in the field trying things followed by poring over the results back home.

 Contact